-> The Blair Witch Project (1999) is an indisputable classic.
+The Blair Witch Project (1999) is an indisputable classic.
 There are few films that could be said to have inspired an entire new style of filmmaking but it is to The Blair Witch Project that we owe the creation of the Found Footage film.
-Everything – the idea of a group of people being pursued through the woods by an unseen menace, filming as they go, the blurry headache-inducing handheld footage – was created there.
+Much that has become part and parcel of the genre – the idea of a group of people being pursued through the woods by an unseen menace filming as they go, the blurry headache-inducing handheld footage – began there.

 A third film finally emerges here with Blair Witch.
 The film was apparently shot in secrecy in Vancouver (as opposed to the real Burkittsville) under the title The Woods.
 The public did not know that it was a Blair Witch film until a trailer aired at the San Diego Comic-Con, two months before the film’s wide release.
-The film received a mixed response and did poor box-office, earning only $10 million on its opening weekend.
+The film received a mixed response and did poor box-office, earning only $20 million domestically, considerably less than the $148 million the original earned seventeen years earlier.
 This could well be that the modern 18-24 demographic had no familiarity with the original or simply that everyone was getting tired of Found Footage.

 The Blair Witch Project was genuinely innovative; Blair Witch comes after the better part of a decade where the Found Footage genre has been milked to death by dozens of imitators.
 Alas, the familiarity you get is less that of revisiting a classic than of a film repeating moves from every other film in the genre.
 The idea of Heather Donahue’s brother on a search for her is an interesting hook but thereafter the film plays out in standard ways – scenes with the party becoming lost, bickering, mysterious happenings in the woods, their becoming terrified by what happens.